codux-demos/cards/README.md

 ### Take it for a Spin

-This repo showcases the variety of Card component examples, featuring content choices for images, headers, footers, and components from third-party library.
+This project showcases the variety of Card component examples, featuring content choices for images, headers, footers, and components from third-party library.

+This project was bootstrapped with [`Vite`](https://vitejs.dev).

 -   Learn how to edit, render and compose apps that make use of [@blueprintjs/core](https://blueprintjs.com/docs/#core) components.
 -   Create **`React`**-based components with **`TypeScript`**, **`SCSS`** and **`CSS Modules`** support.